Kimserey/BlogArchive/20160207_Method_chaining_for_bootstrap_components_with_websharper.md

 We are now done with creating the Nav tabs, the last bit remaining is to render it.
 To do that we need to take our crafted records and transform it to a `WebSharper Doc`.

-_This Bootstrap component is kind of special as it is composed by two distinct components: the tabs and the contents.
-Because of that we will need two render functions on `NavTabs` and `NavTab` to render respectively the tabs and the contents._
+_The Nav tabs Bootstrap component is kind of special as it is composed by two distinct components: the tabs and the contents.
+Because of that we will need two render functions on `NavTabs` and `NavTab` to render the tabs and the contents._

 Let start by `NavTab` with `RenderTab()` and `RenderContent()`: